 abuses family pets.

 Your partner controls or

-limits your behavior by keeping you from using the phone or seeing friends.
+limits your behavior by keeping you from using the phone, internet, or seeing

 every penny you spend.

 Your partner follows you, and checks or limits your phone

 Your partner forces you to

 stay awake or repeatedly wakes you from sleep.

 degrading things such as making you kneel, or making you beg for money.